Nowafen/Linux-vs-Windows-Security/README.md

 <div align="center">

-### Why Linux is Considered More Secure Than Windows?
+### Why Linux is Considered More Secure Than Windows

 </div>